-One of the ways we inform and enhance library provision is by analysing and evaluating relevant feedback.
+One of the other ways we inform and enhance library provision is by analysing and evaluating relevant feedback, including data from the National Student Survey and the BGU Student Satisfaction Survey, as well as informal feedback gathered during library training sessions.

 Each year we publish a formal response to the two student surveys mentioned above, the most recent of which can be found below.